teal-finance/rainbow/pkg/provider/the-graph/README.md

 - Compile-time validation of GraphQL queries: no invalid GraphQL query again!
-- Type-safe response objects: genqlient generates the right type for each query, so you know the response will unmarshal correctly and never need to use `interface{}`.
+- Type-safe response objects: genqlient generates the right type for each query, so you know the response will unmarshal correctly and never need to use `any`.

 ## Step 1: Download the GraphQL schema